Kujawadl/CSC_341_OS_Lab/README.md

 <a name="overview"></a>
 ## Project overview
-During this course of this class we are going to be exploring and creating operating system concenpts and components.
-In this very first lab we are going to implement a maching language interpreter (or Hardware Simulator) for the architecture defined in our handout.
-This will be our basis for the <i>Hardware System</i>.
+During this course of this class we are going to be exploring and creating operating system concepts and components.
+In this very first lab we are going to implement a machine language interpreter (or Hardware Simulator) for the architecture defined in our handout.
+This will be our basis for the *Hardware System*.

 <a name="overview_machine" /></a>
 ### Machine
 First we will go over the Architectural  design of the machine as indicated on the handout: